golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/01-what-is-golioth.md

 When we describe Golioth to engineers, we talk about two distinct pieces:

 * The Cloud side services that make up our commercial offering
-* The Device side support we offer to users to make it easier to connect IoT devices to the Cloud.
+* The open source Device SDKs we offer to users to make it easier to connect IoT devices to the Cloud.

 ## Cloud side services